tinco/celluloid-websocket/README.md

 ## Usage

-Simply inherit your Rack app from Celluloid::WebSocket::Rack, and use the on_* handlers to build a protocol:
+Simply inherit your Rack app from Celluloid::WebSocket::Rack, and implement the `on_open` method and using the `read` and `write` functions to implement a protocol.

 ```
 require 'celluloid/websocket/rack'